-Dental implants help restore the durability and function of a lost tooth or teeth.
+Dental implants help restore the durability and function of a lost tooth or multiple missing teeth.
 Implants are long-lasting dental restorations that replace missing teeth at their root.
-There are also several dental restorations that may be secured with dental implants including dental bridges and dentures.
+There are also several dental restorations that may be secured with dental implants including dental crowns, dental bridges and dentures.

 Dental Implant Treatment at Bladenboro Family Dentistry